mdavis-xyz/mdavis.xyz/pages/lime/content.md

 > where You are a resident at the time the Dispute is submitted to arbitration

 So if you're an Australian, you may not even be able to have an arbitration hearing.
-Sections [2.4](2.4) and [2.8](2.8) act as a *second* and *third* clause to protect Lime against class action and individual legal action.
-Lime are clearly trying very hard to prevent class action suits.
-It makes you wonder whether they know something about their service which we do not.

 > The Arbitrator may award declaratory or injunctive relief only in favor of the
 > claimant and only to the extent necessary to provide relief warranted by the claimant's individual claim.